louisaarocha/Azure-Sentinel-SIEM/README.md

 ## Key Highlights
 - Configured Azure Virtual Machine (VM) in Azure, intentionally exposing it to the internet without firewalls to attract potential attackers.
 - Established a Log Analytics Workspace in Azure to serve as a centralized log repository for ingesting VM security logs.
+- Employed a custom PowerShell script to extract IP addresses from Windows logs and sent them to a third-party API for geolocation data retrieval, including latitude, longitude, state, and province.
-- Deployed Azure Sentinel, Microsoft's native SIEM solution, within Azure, allowing us to visualize attack data on a geographical map.
+- Deployed Azure Sentinel, Microsoft's native SIEM solution, within Azure, allowing visualization of attack data on a geographical map.

 ## Project Steps